ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_cur.jpg" width="200px" height="300px"/></div>
     <div class="post-content">
         <h3 class="post-title">Currency Screen</h3>
-        <p>On this screen you can set you currency and prices will be reflected in your set currency, default is Euro.</p>
+        <p>On this screen you can set your currency and prices will be reflected in your set currency, default is Euro.</p>
     </div>
 </div>